StefanHUB/Coding-Challenge/README.md

 ## Organisation Structure
-The organization structure is based on the parent argument of OrganisationUnit.
-The parent acts as a pointer towards the address of the parent organization unit.
+The organization structure is based on the parent argument of **OrganisationUnit**.
+The **parent** acts as a pointer towards the address of the parent organization unit.

 ## OrganisationUnitConfig Class

-The OrganisationUnitConfig is a configuration object for an organisation unit, which has the following attributes:
+The **OrganisationUnitConfig** is a configuration object for an organisation unit, which has the following attributes:

  ● has_fixed_membership_fee (bool): Indicates whether the organisation has a fixed membership fee